 This post may contain affiliate links, please read my Disclosure policy.

-How to start a blog for beginners using WordPress and Bluehost
+How to start a money making blog for beginners using WordPress in 8 simple steps.

 I began in the digital world in 2010 creating my first blog.
 Learning how to blog for business was a very good decision.

-Here, I will help you set up your own personal blog in 8 easy steps.
+I will help you set up your own personal blog in 8 easy steps, on this post.

 You can blog part-time, on the side or full-time, blogging is that flexible.
 You can also start a blog for less than $100.

 Why I started blogging?